derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

    for instance , we have the co2 data in property co2 , select variable and add them into graph.

-   similarly, we can customise the graph with other chart types such as Heat map or scatter plot and can view specific data by choosing desired time intervals and applying filters for data.
+   similarly, we can customise the graph with other chart types such as Heat map or scatter plot and can view specific data by choosing desired time intervals and applying filters on the data.

    ![TSIGraph](./images/TSIData_IoTEventSource.png)